Faculty In Residence

 For any faculty interested in being the Faculty in Residence, the following two documents will give you the overview of the position and what would be expected of you as a Faculty in Residence.

 Overview of the Faculty In Residence position (PDF) - this PDF document will give you a complete overview of the position along with the qualifications, benefits, and term and condition of appointment.

-Faculty In Residence job description (PDF) - this PDF document will illustrate all the aspects of the Faculty In Residence Position along with outling the position responsibilities.
+Faculty In Residence job description (PDF) - this PDF document will illustrate all the aspects of the Faculty In Residence Position along with outlining the position responsibilities.

 Would you like to apply for the Faculty in Residence position?

-After reading all of the information above, you are contemplainting applying for the FIR position.
-Please download the following FIR application, complete it, and submit all information to the Director of Residential Life and Housing at firstname.lastname@example.org.
-All application materials will need to be received by March 14th at the close of the business day.
+After reading all of the information above, you are contemplating applying for the FIR position.
+Please submit a FIR application.
+All application materials will need to be received by February 11, 2019, at the close of the business day.

 The Faculty-in-Residence Program

 Strengthening Intellectual Capital in the Residence Halls